-- RE belonging, family, community and the world church (meeting together for worship, different types of churches (why do believers make holy buildings look special?) - Expressions of belief rituals and practices symbolic objects and the use of symbolism to express beliefs (Ichthus, Lamb of God, Trinity, the cross, etc.) - Art and Maths patterns, symmetry, decorations, stone and wood carvings, shapes (identification of commonly used shapes such as: cylinders, squares, circles, triangles, rectangles etc).
-Investigation about how precise measurement, size and scale have been used to create a wonderful cathedral
+- R.E.
+Belonging, family, community and the world.
+Church, meeting together for worship, different types of churches (why do believers make holy buildings look special?)
+Expressions of belief, rituals and practices, symbolic objects, symbolism to express beliefs (Ichthus (fish), Lamb of God, Trinity, cross symbol, Icons). - Maths Shapes (idenification and practical examples), measurements, symmetrical patterns and designs. - † Art Patterns, paintings, stained glass, icons, decoration, stone and wood carvings.
+Investigation of how precise measurement, size and scale have been used to create a wonderful Cathedral.

-In a short introduction, children will be encouraged to identify everyday signs, symbols and shapes from a mystery bag.
+In a short introduction, children will be encouraged to identify everyday signs, symbols and shapes.
 They will investigate what a symbol is and start to explore ancient and contemporary Christian symbols during an interactive walk around the Cathedral and Cloister.
 During this time they will:

-- Investigate wood and stone carvings inside and outside the building including: crosses, ironwork, floor mosaics, roof bosses, and learn about their symbolism and meaning - + Find out about symbolic patterns, shapes and images - Explore the symbolic meaning of light, water, bread, wine, vestments, ancient Christian symbols, crosses and music in worship - Discover patterns, symbols and shapes in stained glass windows, wall paintings, statues, altar frontals, banners and crosses - + Learn about the daily pattern of prayer and music in cathedral worship - Light a candle to reflect on the beauty and complexity of all they have seen and spend a brief moment in silent reflection to offer thoughts or prayers for their lives and those they love back home
+- † Investigate wood and stone carvings inside and outside the building including crosses, ironwork, floor mosaics, roof bosses and learn about their symbolism and meaning, as well as handling objects. - † Find out about symbolic patterns, shapes and images.
+Measure and explore size and shape. - ‡ Explore the symbolic meaning of light, water, bread, wine, vestments, ancient Christian symbols, crosses and music in worship. - † Discover patterns, symbols and shapes in stained glass windows, wall paintings, statues, altar frontals, banners and crosses. - t Learn about the daily 900 year old pattern of prayer and music used in Cathedral worship. - † Light a candle to reflect on the beauty and meaning of all they have encountered and spend a brief moment in silent reflection to offer thoughts or prayers.